rust-lang/rfcs/text/3502-cargo-script.md

 A user can workaround this with `cargo metadata --manifest-path <file>.rs`.

 Users may be using this feature for heavier duty scripting and want optimized builds.
+- This can be worked around by changing `profile.dev` in the embedded manifest

 Like with all cargo packages, the `target/` directory grows unbounded.
 This is made worse by them being out of the way and the scripts are likely to be short-lived.